rst0git/LACR-Demo/First_presentation/Readme.txt

-Please push all you notes here.
+Please push all you notes for the presentation here.